jipson7/library-booker/README.md

 This is a python script used to automate the process of booking a library room at UOIT

 It uses selenium and a chromedriver at the moment.
-Logs in 1 person successfully, Using the username and password stored in STUDENT INFORMATION

-The .old file contains a version using mechanize that doesnt currently work.
+Requests a time and day, and finds the first available room with those specifications,

+as well as 4 consecutive available timeslots.
+It also adds a second person, although there are still a few boundary cases that need to be worked out.

+Any student number password combinations that are needed should be added to STUDENT INFORMATION at the top of the file.